 The southern wall grabs the immediate attention of the guest after passing through the entrance.
 The wall is a composite of red and crystal bricks that refract the light as it streams into the dining room.
 As the sun sets, one can peer out from the inside to see the Denver skyline.

-NEW: Check out the free PDF format of the It’s Trending series.
-The design is very different from the post (and we love how it has come out); please access here.
+The design of the It’s Trending pdf’s is very different from the post (and we love how it has come out); please access here.